-The duties of the Marketing and Development Division are to establish marketing, promotional and development programs to advance West Virginia agriculture in the domestic and international markets; to provide grading, inspection and market news services to the various elements of the West Virginia agricultural industry; and to regulate and license individuals involved in the marketing of agricultural products.
+(a) The department shall establish marketing, promotional, and economic development programs to advance West Virginia agriculture in the domestic and international markets; provide grading, inspection, and market news services to the various elements of the West Virginia agricultural industry; and regulate and license individuals involved in the marketing of agricultural products.
 Upon request of the commissioner, the Department of Economic Development may coordinate with the Department of Agriculture in the development of such programs.

 (a) The commissioner may, as a condition of employment, require an applicant for a position to submit to a state and national criminal history record check.
 This requirement is found not to be against public policy.

 (b) The criminal history record check shall be based on fingerprints submitted to the West Virginia State Police or its assigned agent for forwarding to the Federal Bureau of Investigation.
 The applicant shall meet all requirements necessary to accomplish the state and national criminal history record check, including: